Brubaker-Lab/gutmicrobiome_pharmacology/README.md

 # Supplementary material for:
 Gut Microbiome Metabolites Exhibit Regorafenib-Like Transcriptional Signatures in Colorectal Cancer: A Computational Microbiome Pharmacology Approach

-This repository contains supplementary tables, supplementary figures, processed analysis outputs, and code associated with the manuscript.
+This repository contains supplementary tables, supplementary figures, and code associated with the manuscript.

 ## Supplementary tables
 - Table S1a: Top regorafenib-like metabolites